HomeOur ServicesPublicationsConnect Booklet

 Targeted therapies used to treat CLL include:

-• Kinase inhibitors.
+Bruton’s Tyrosine Kinase inhibitors (BTKi).
 Kinase proteins send signals to the cell’s control center to help tumor cells grow.
 Kinase inhibitors block these proteins.
-Ibrutinib (Imbruvica) and acalabrutinib (Calquence) inhibit the function of a type of kinase called Bruton’s tyrosine kinase (BTK).
-Both of these medications are approved by the U.S. Food and Drug Administration (FDA) as a first-line (initial) or subsequent treatment for CLL.
-Each can be used as a monotherapy (a drug used alone) or in combination with immunotherapy.
+Ibrutinib (Imbruvica), acalabrutinib (Calquence) and zanubrutinib (Brukinsa) inhibit the function of a type of kinase called Bruton’s tyrosine kinase (BTK).
+These medications are approved by the U.S. Food and Drug Administration (FDA) as a first-line (initial) or subsequent treatment for CLL.
+The BTK-inhibitor pirtobrutinib (Jaypirca) is approved for CLL that had been treated with at least two prior therapies, including another BTK inhibitor and a BCL-2 inhibitor (described below).

 Chemotherapy